TabDDPM: Modelling Tabular Data with Diffusion Models: Experiments

 \subsection{Machine Learning efficiency}

 In this section, we compare TabDDPM to alternative generative models in terms of machine learning efficiency.
 From each generative model, we sample a synthetic dataset with the size of a real train set in proportion from \autoref{tab:tabddpm-space}.
 This synthetic data is then used to train a classification/regression model, which is then evaluated using the real test set.
 In our experiments, classification performance is evaluated by the F1 score, and regression performance is evaluated by the R2 score.
-We use two protocols:

-\begin{enumerate} \item First, we compute average ML efficiency for a diverse set of ML models, as performed in previous works \citep{xu2019modeling, zhao2021ctab, kim2022sos}.
-This set includes Decision Tree, Random Forest, Logistic Regression (or Ridge Regression) and MLP models from the scikit-learn library \citep{scikit-learn} with the default hyperparameters except for ``max-depth'' equals $28$ for Decision Tree and Random Forest, ``maximum iterations'' equals $500$ for Logistic and Ridge regressions, and ``maximum iterations'' equals $100$ for MLPs.
+We use two protocols: \begin{enumerate} \itemsep{0.1em} \item First, we compute average ML efficiency for a diverse set of ML models, as performed in previous works \citep{xu2019modeling, zhao2021ctab, kim2022sos}.
+This set includes Decision Tree, Random Forest, Logistic Regression (or Ridge Regression) and MLP models from the scikit-learn library \citep{scikit-learn} with the default hyperparameters except for: ``max-depth'' equals to $28$ for Decision Tree and Random Forest, ``maximum iterations'' equals to $500$ for Logistic and Ridge regressions, and ``maximum iterations'' equals to $100$ for MLPs.

-\item Second, we compute ML efficiency with respect to the current state-of-the-art model for tabular data.
+\item Second, we compute ML efficiency w.r.t. the current state-of-the-art model for tabular data.
 Specifically, we consider CatBoost \citep{prokhorenkova2018catboost} and MLP architecture from \citep{gorishniy2021revisiting} for evaluation.
 CatBoost and MLP hyperparameters are thoroughly tuned on each dataset using the search spaces from \citep{gorishniy2021revisiting}.
 We argue that this evaluation protocol demonstrates the practical value of synthetic data more reliably since in most real scenarios practitioners are not interested in using weak and suboptimal classifiers/regressors. \end{enumerate}